 While much of the remainder of Kassidor was having all those grand civilizations causing wars of legend, the Trenst Basin was lightly populated with hunter-gatherer tribes, each with customs adapted to their climate zone, speaking 1400 different languages and having never heard of a written language.
 The population varied from low, to very tenuous.
 Striders considered humans one of their spicier delicacies and would enjoy them in spite of the need to pick a few of their quills out after the meal.

-Four hundred Earth years later, that post was one of the largest in the Empire's military.
+Five hundred Earth years later, that post was one of the largest in the Empire's military.
 The primitive tribesmen for miles around were enslaved by a totalitarian state like nothing the human race has known since North Korea.
 The Commandants built great stone causeways thru the swamp and two great fortresses on great piles of stone, drained by windwheels constantly turning.
 A square mile of balloon hung a fort five miles above the post.
 Their slaveships dominated the lower Karedarzin and the primitives were gathered in boatloads to feed the war machine built on pilings among the swamp.
-They experimented freely on humankind because there was no effective native population to check them.

-In 2599bc the Commandant of the Trenst outpost defied the orders of the Valinor Throne and seceded from Dempala.
+In 2599bc the Commandant of the Trenst outpost defied the orders of the Military commander and sided with Dempala.
 He had counted on a valiant attack on the command of the space forts of the time.
-Unfortunately, after days of intense fighting, that attack failed.
+Unfortunately, after days of intense fighting, that attack failed and space remained under the control of the military.
 The results of that failure are the deep round pools in the Tovast and Trenst rings of modern Trenst and a war known as The Fall.

 Those crater walls finally put some solid ground in the mouth of the Karedarzin.
 The islands so created became homes for the pirates, black markets and petty warlords that were common in the area while most of the remaining planet was going thru the Troubled Times.
 This basin wasn't all hunter-gather paleolithic, but the Amazon Basin in 1900ad was more developed than this all thru the Troubled Times.